-The 2020 Children of WunderGlo Scholarship Recipients Thank You Video will be available here soon
+The 2020 Children of WunderGlo Scholarship Recipients Thank You Video can be viewed here.

 In our third year of “The Children of WunderGlo Scholarship Program”, we received yet another extremely impressive 2020 pool of applicants, The Gloria Borges WunderGlo Foundation decided to once again step outside of our “scope” by awarding Three (3) $2,000 Scholarships, and Three (3) Recognition Scholarships in the amount $500 to six outstanding graduating high school students who have lost a parent to colon cancer.

-The Gloria Borges WunderGlo Foundation is extremely proud to announce that this year’s 2020 WunderGlo Scholarship Recipients have been awarded to six outstanding students from Pebble Beach, CA, Shreveport, Louisiana, Irvine, CA, Cochran, Georgia, Redondo Beach, CA, and Greensboro, North Carolina
+The Gloria Borges WunderGlo Foundation is extremely proud to announce that this year’s 2020 WunderGlo Scholarships have been awarded to six outstanding students from Pebble Beach, CA, Shreveport, Louisiana, Irvine, CA, Cochran, Georgia, Redondo Beach, CA, and Greensboro, North Carolina.

 Our scholarship recipients are five young women, and one young man who will be attending: Temple University, Louisiana Tech University, The University of California- Davis, The University of North Georgia, The University of California- Irvine, and The University of Southern California.